iotaledger/tangle.js/libs/anchors/README.md

 You can imagine an Anchoring Channel as a (public or private) port's dock where different ships can be anchored and where an anchorage is always available.
-The library allows anchoring a new arriving ship, and once it is anchored, such ship itself turns into the next anchorage.
+The library allows anchoring a new arriving ship, and once it is anchored, such ship itself turns into an anchorage.
 Actually, when you anchor a new ship, you anchor it both to the dock and to another ship, which is also playing the anchorage role.